marcoviero/simstack/README.md

 # simstack
-An open-source, user-friendly Python version of SIMSTACK.
+An open-source, user-friendly, Python version of SIMSTACK.

 **As of *1/28/2017* SIMSTACK  got easier to use!** After setting local paths in your .bashrc (or .bash_profile), edit the parameter file (**use example.cfg as a guide**) to define your maps, catalogs, and pickled outputs (examples below), as well as to choose the binning and method of stacking,  and run from the command line with:
 ../run_simstack_cmd_line.py example.cfg